wuyuz99/COEN-146-Computer-Networking/README.md

-# COEN146
+# COEN-146-Computer-Networking
-Computer Networking

 This is the lab and final project I have written in this class.

 Lab1: copies a file on local machine.
 Lab2: transfer a file to another machine via TCP.